-The previous article could be read as a prologue to the present one: that article — Place Space and the Unicorn — unveils the premises and the reasons which took me to analyze an ancient text like De Architectura, written by the Roman architect Vitruvius in the first century B.C., to understand how the notion of space was interpreted during the different epochs.
-As I said in the final part of that article I wanted to know if apart from or in addition to the traditional historical analyses and studies on the concepts of space — e.g., Space and Place: A Philosophical History, or Space and Place: A Scientific History – Part One and Part Two —, there was another way to test the hypothesis that the volumetric interpretation of space (that is the conceptualization of the so-called background space as an inert container of things, bodies and events) was a conceptualization concocted after Cartesian geometry was invented and the Newtonian innovation — absolute space — introduced; and I also wanted to know if there could be a way to cast some light on the diffusion of the metaphorical understanding and use of the concept ‘space’ associated to the notion of pure extensiveness.
+The previous article — Place Space and the Unicorn — could be seen as a prologue to this one, as it lays out the premises and reasons that led me to analyze Vitruvius’s ancient text De Architectura, written by the Roman architect in the first century B.C., in order to understand how the concept of space was interpreted across the different eras.
+In the final part of that article I questioned whether, beyond traditional historical analyses and studies on the concepts of space — e.g., Space and Place: A Philosophical History, or Space and Place: A Scientific History – Part One and Part Two —, there was another way to test the hypothesis that the volumetric interpretation of space, which views the so-called background space as an inert container of things, bodies and events, emerged after the invention of Cartesian geometry and the introduction of Newtonian absolute space.
+I also sought to explore how the metaphorical understanding and diffused use of the concept ‘space’, associated with the notion of pure extensiveness, spread.

-As I have said in the past articles, even if spatial/placial concepts had some turning points that we can associate with the works of Aristotle, Descartes, Newton and Einstein, these represent symbolic watersheds behind which we find the concurrent works of many people who contributed to creating the appropriate milieu to the overall diffusion of certain spatial/placial conceptualizations.
-Can we neglect the role of perspective (to which geometers, mathematicians, architects and painters gave important and converging contributes) to the elaboration of the first geometrical and quasi-physical modes of understanding space as a three-dimensional fact?
-Or, even before, can we neglect the role of ancient astronomy and astronomers in the elaboration of the modern concept of space, so beautifully narrated by Julian Barbour (see Space and Place: A Scientific History – Part One)?
-And why cannot we say the same with respect to the recent contributes of social scientists concerning our understanding of the concepts of place and space at large?
-After all, within the systemic placial( )spatial perspective that I call for here, physicochemical, biological, social and symbolic patterns of reality have equal dignity, equal footings, and, to state it with Robert M. Pirsig, ‘there is no intellectual requirement that any level dominate the other three‘ (see On the Structure of Reality).
+As I have said in previous articles, although spatial and placial concepts had significant milestones tied to the works of Aristotle, Descartes, Newton and Einstein, those works represent symbolic watersheds behind which we find the concurrent efforts of many individuals who helped create an environment conducive to the widespread adoption of certain spatial and placial concepts.
+Can we overlook the role played by the invention of geometric perspective (to which geometers, mathematicians, architects and painters gave important and converging contributions) to the elaboration of the first geometrical and quasi-physical modes of understanding space as a three-dimensional entity?
+Or, even before, can we overlook the role of ancient astronomy and astronomers in shaping the modern concept of space, so beautifully described by Julian Barbour (see Space and Place: A Scientific History – Part One)?
+Why can’t we also acknowledge the recent contributions of social scientists in enhancing our understanding of the concepts of place and space?
+After all, according to the systemic placial( )spatial perspective that I call for here, physicochemical, biological, social and symbolic patterns of reality have equal dignity and footing, and, to state it with Robert M. Pirsig, ‘there is no intellectual requirement that any level dominate the other three‘ (see On the Structure of Reality).

-In the remaining parts of this article, after introducing some biographical notes on Vitruvius and delineating the arguments of his Treatise, I will report in the form of brief excerpts those parts of Vitruvius’s Latin Treatise containing the term space (that is ‘spatium’, or any of its declensions — e.g., ‘spatii’, ‘spatio’, ‘spatia’, ‘spatiorum’, ‘spatiis’ in the original version) relying on two different English and Italian translations to understand, from different linguistic perspectives, the context in which Vitruvius used those terms.[1]
-I will make some brief comments on those excerpts before making final considerations in a concluding paragraph, which is a summary of the different senses of space and the times it was used in the Treatise.
-For the sake of brevity, I’ve decided to publish only one representative excerpt for each of the different senses that can be attributed to the term ‘space’ (that is: space as distance, as region, as time, as astronomical expanse, etc.), and to indicate by means of a reference (e.g., 3,5,8, that is: Book III, Chapter V, Section 8) those parts of the text where Vitruvius used the term spatium-space, in any of its declensions or variations when used as an attribute.
+In the remaining parts of this article, after introducing some biographical notes on Vitruvius and delineating the arguments of his Treatise, I will present brief excerpts from Vitruvius’s Latin Treatise that contain the term ‘space’ (including its declensions such as ‘spatium’, ‘spatii’, ‘spatio’, ‘spatia’, ‘spatiorum’, ‘spatiis’, in the original version) relying on two English and Italian translations to understand, from different linguistic perspectives, the context in which Vitruvius used these terms.[1]
+Following this, I will provide brief comments on the excerpts before summarizing the different senses of ‘space’ and their usage in the Treatise in a concluding paragraph.
+For brevity, I have selected one representative excerpt for each sense of ‘space’ (e.g., space as distance, as region, as time, as astronomical expanse, etc.), and will indicate the relevant sections of the text where Vitruvius used the term ‘spatium-space’ or its variations as an attribute (e.g., 3,5,8, that is: Book III, Chapter V, Section 8).

 Vitruvius, De Architectura Libri Decem